A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Results

 \subsection{Missing Annotations and Consistency Across Methods}

 Missing Annotations and the consistency of labels set over the course of one week varied greatly depending on the study participant.
-However, tendencies with regards to specific methods are observable.
+However, tendencies with regard to specific methods are observable.

+We computed missing annotations by merging all available annotations from the various methods used (button, app, diary, GUI) into an artificial global ground truth.
+We then compared each individual annotation layer against this consolidated ground truth to identify any missing annotations, leveraging the collective information as a reference point.

 Method \circled{1}, pressing the situ button on the smartwatch's case, was not consistently used by every participant.
 Furthermore, this method carries the risk that either setting one of the two markers (start or end) is forgotten.
 An annotation where one marker is missing becomes therefore obsolete.